-In 2015, Mr. Kornstein gave a keynote address on “Creative Lawyering” – one of his signature topics – to the Federation of Defense and Corporate Counsel.
-In 2012, the New York Court of Appeals invited Mr. Kornstein to deliver a public lecture at the Court on “Shakespeare and the Law.”
-In 2002, Mr. Kornstein received the Prix du Palais Littéraire from the Law & Literature Society of France.
+In 2015, Dan gave a keynote address on “Creative Lawyering” – one of his signature topics – to the Federation of Defense and Corporate Counsel.
+In 2012, the New York Court of Appeals invited Dan to deliver a public lecture at the Court on “Shakespeare and the Law.”
+In 2002, Dan received the Prix du Palais Littéraire from the Law & Literature Society of France.
+At the award ceremony in May 2002 in the Palais de Justice in Paris, Dan delivered an address in French on “Balzac and the Law After 9/11: A New York Lawyer’s View.”

-Drafted into the Army after one year of law school during the Vietnam era, Mr. Kornstein served on active duty for two years (1969-71) in the First Armored Division and the First Cavalry Division.
+During the Vietnam era, Dan served on active duty in the U.S. Army from 1969-71 with the First Armored Division and the First Cavalry Division.
 He was a legal clerk on the prosecution team in the 1970 My Lai Massacre court-martial of one of Lt.
-Calley’s platoon sergeants.
-Mr. Kornstein was awarded the Army Commendation Medal for “exceptionally meritorious service.”
+William Calley’s platoon sergeants.
+While in the Army, Dan wrote two articles, later published in the Yale Law Journal, on military law and the My Lai case.
+Both articles were cited by the courts, one by the U.S. Supreme Court.
+At the end of his tour of duty, Specialist Fifth Class Kornstein was awarded the Army Commendation Medal for “exceptionally meritorious service.”